 In 1922, Andrew Nisbet Keith was awarded the King’s Police Medal for Distinguished Service in the New Year’s Honours List.
 He was also appointed Assistant Chief Constable in charge of the Glasgow Criminal Investigation Department, a post he held until 1926 when he left Glasgow Police to take up the post of Chief Constable of Lanarkshire.

 It was typical of Andrew Keith that he would not sit back in his new post.
 In 1929, while making a tour of inspection of the outlying Lanarkshire Constabulary offices in his car, he was informed that a car containing four armed men, wanted for a series of violent house breakings in Cambridge, was heading for Glasgow.
 Along with Sergeant Carnegie from Lesmahagow, he drove at break-neck speed to Blackwood where the local constable had arranged a lorry to be used a roadblock on the northbound carriageway.
 The criminals were forced to stop their vehicle and were immediately arrested by the Chief Constable and his two colleagues.
 Two of the men were found to be in possession of loaded revolvers and the car was full of stolen property.

-After a very successful and somewhat eventful career, Andrew Nisbet Keith retired from the position of Chief Constable of Lanarkshire in 1946, with 49 years Police Service and went to live in Troon Ayrshire.
+After a very successful and somewhat eventful career, Andrew Nisbet Keith retired from the position of Chief Constable of Lanarkshire in 1945, with 48 years Police Service and went to live in Troon Ayrshire.